 He finds himself in Astoria's office again less than a week later.

 "Where to begin?"
 He scratches at the stubble on his chin where he missed shaving.
 The lack of sleep has not been kind, but self-ridicule unwinds his tongue easily.
 "My life's been shit to say the least."

 "It's not a very happy story, my life.
-Shit beginning, shit middle, looked optimistic for awhile, then the lobbyists fucked it all up."
-He drops his feet on the table with a loud thud, and the porcelain clatters.
+Shit beginning, shit middle, looked optimistic for awhile, then the lobbyists fucked it up."
+He drops his feet on the table and the porcelain clatters.
 "But don't worry, I wasn't a very nice person.
 I'm just getting my comeuppance."

 He hadn't told anyone about them.

 The question is on his lips when he turns to her.